Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Gundagai has 171 active public transport stops offering a mix of train and bus services.
-These are spread across 25 routes that collectively provide 211 weekly passenger trips.
-Transport accessibility is rated good with residents typically located 322 meters from the nearest stop.
+These stops are served by 25 individual routes, collectively providing 211 weekly passenger trips.
+The average distance from residents to the nearest stop is 322 meters.

-Service frequency averages 30 trips per day, equating to approximately one weekly trip per stop.
+Service frequency averages 30 trips per day across all routes, equating to approximately one weekly trip per stop.

 Frequently Asked Questions - Transport